Luz y Sombra: Goya and Spanish Realism

 06.10.2025 - 11.01.2026

-The opening exhibition of Europalia Spain explores the pioneering work of Francisco de Goya y Lucientes (1746–1828) in the context of his contemporaries' and later artists' work.
-Through his powerful depictions of injustice and human struggle, Goya played a key role in shaping modern art within the Spanish realist tradition.
-Spanning from the 18th century to the present day, the exhibition features seventy artists and showcases how his expressive and conceptual legacy continues to resonate.
+The opening exhibition of Europalia Spain highlights the pioneering work of Francisco de Goya y Lucientes (1746–1828) within the context of his contemporaries and successive generations of artists.
+Through his striking depictions of injustice and human struggle, Goya shaped modern Spanish realist art, leaving a legacy that continues to resonate across seventy featured artists, spanning the 18th century to today.

-The scenography draws inspiration from the contrasts inherent in the artworks on display: the paintings and etchings that speak, clash, and connect.
-Goya’s work is characterised by a series of oppositions, including, but not limited to, classicism versus baroque, reason versus irrationality, the beauty of portraiture versus the horror of violence, and personal reflection versus political analysis.
-These oppositions are not ruptures, but zones of tension – and it is precisely there that Goya is situated: as painter, as enlightener, as visionary.
+The scenography draws on the contrasts inherent in Goya’s work: classicism versus baroque, reason versus irrationality, portraiture’s beauty versus the horror of violence, and personal reflection versus political critique.
+These tensions are not ruptures but zones of dialogue—spaces where Goya’s visionary, enlightener, and painterly roles intersect.

 The result is a visual flow rather than a break: a scenographic reflection of Goya’s complexity, revealing his continual search and refusal to resolve contradictions.
 The shift becomes a visual passage; not a break, but a movement.
 These subtle gradations form the scenographic response to the complexity of Goya's oeuvre.
 Rather than imposing a singular vision, the colour gradients aim to reveal a continuous quest: that of a painter who transcends his time by refusing to resolve contradictions, instead laying them bare.